英語の後に日本語が続きます。

 Maple Leaves in Autumn もみじの紅葉

-Some leaves are still green but that makes the perfect color contrast between gradients from green to yellow, orange and red, and the clear blue sky.
+Some leaves are still green but that makes the perfect color gradients from green to yellow, orange and red.
+Autumn leaves are beautiful but more beautiful against the blue sky.

 Burning Bush (Euonymus Alatus) ニシキギ(錦木)